open-power/sbe-odyssey/README.md

       In this case all images will be built for all supported platforms in the repo unless user manually over-rides using mesonwrap option's.

-To install required packages to build images:
+To install required packages to build images (this will be done while doing workon):
     ./sbe install

 To sync platform env variable with existing meson build dir: